|General||Reading vs. Listening|

 As mentioned above (Why is Latin difficult?), Latin is a highly inflected language.
 Thus it is helpful for beginners to read something about Latin grammar, instead of trying to pick it up solely through extensive reading and listening.
 In my opinion, Joseph Allen’s grammar guide (web / pdf-P) is amazingly good.
 Beginners should read through it and consult it often as a reference, without trying to memorize it.
 It’s packed with crucial grammar info and Latin examples with interlinear English, which is perfect for beginners.

 There’s a lot of variation within what people call Ecclesiastical pronunciation, even in books that teach it.
 For example, the Latin word “et” can be pronounced like et in the English word yet, or like the English word eight.
 The letter “h” at the beginning of a Latin word (e.g. hic, hoc, herba, hora, honor) can be voiced or silent; the customary usage is a mixture of both, but some people try to make a rule that it’s always voiced or always silent and that doesn’t work very well.
-The Latin word “mihi,” some pronounce mee-kee which to me sounds hideous and makes no sense; I prefer mee-hee.
-One even finds differences in contemporary liturgical books that use accents to show pronunciation; for example, my breviary says tótius , apparently with “ti” pronounced as in the Latin word “gratia,” and my Missal says totíus, implying that “t” and “i” have distinct sounds.
+The Latin word “mihi” is often pronounced mee-kee which sounds ugly to my ear; I prefer mee-hee.
+One even finds differences in contemporary liturgical books that use accents to show pronunciation; for example, I have a breviary that says tótius , apparently with “ti” pronounced as in the Latin word “gratia,” and a Missal that says totíus, implying that “t” and “i” have distinct sounds.
 I much prefer the latter choice, in fact it never occurred to me that the former was possible until I saw it in Scanlon & Scanlon’s pronunciation guide!
 But words that end in -tium (e.g. timentium, custodientium) sound fine to me with “ti” pronounced as in “gratia.”

 I have heard a lot of variations and some clear mistakes in online recordings that claim to use Ecclesiastical pronunciation.
 An example of a clear mistake is to pronounce the Latin consonant sound of I or J as an English h sound, as in the Spanish name José.
 That’s really bad.